 og:url: Defines the URL that will open when the link is clicked.

 og:description: Defines the description, again very similar to the normal HTML description tag.
 This is used to describe your content, but instead of it showing on a search engine results page, it shows below the link title on Facebook.
-(So, don’t spend too much time figuring out how to sneak in keywords.)
-However, it’s a good idea to make it compelling because you want people to click on it.
+(So, don’t spend too much time figuring out how to sneak in keywords.).
+Again stating the obvious, it’s a good idea to make it compelling because you want people to click on it.
 You are not limited to a character count, but it’s best to use around 200 letters.
-In some cases, depending on a link/title/domain, Facebook can display up to 300 characters, but I suggest treating anything above 200 as something extra.
+In some cases, depending on a link/title/domain, Facebook can display up to 300 characters, but I suggest assuming anything above 200 letters could be truncated

-og:image: Defines the image to associate with your page.
+og:image: Defines an image that will be rendered within the link.
 This is probably the most important tag, because as we all know, a picture is worth a thousand words.
 If you don't set this then Facebook will pick what to show from your page, whether that be an unwanted ad banner, an image that looks terrible, or simply nothing at all.
-When selecting an image to use, the recommended resolution for an OG image is 1200 pixels x 627 pixels.
+When deciding which image to use, the recommended resolution for an OG image is 1200 pixels x 627 pixels.

-If things have gone well, your HTML page should look similar to this:
+If you add these tags onto a page correctly, your pages HTML should look similar to this:

 In order to test how your pages will look on social media, you can use the Facebook Crawler tool.
 Simply, enter a URL into Sharing Debugger and will show which meta tags the crawler scrapes as well as any errors or warnings.